astrichthyes/Lost-Soul-Arts-Mod/README.md

 -Improved starting classes

--Slightly changed some spells and miracles....

--Some spells and miracles replaced with new ones....
+-New spells and miracles designed with utility in mind and to fill previously unoccupied niches

 -Most weapons rebalanced/revamped